-The person you care for is more likely to take part in their personal care and bathing if:
+The person you care for is more likely to take part in their own personal care and bathing if:

-- Your approach is 'person centred'. - The environment reinforces the purpose of washing, bathing etc. - The surroundings and equipment used are what the person is familiar with. - The person is not in pain or discomfort or has a physical illness which affects their mobility. - There are no distractions whilst washing/dressing/bathing.
+- Your approach is 'person-centred', work to the person's needs not your own. - The environment reinforces the purpose of washing, bathing etc. - The surroundings and equipment used are familiar to the person.

+- The person is not in pain or discomfort or has a physical illness which affects their mobility. - There are no distractions whilst washing/ dressing/bathing.
 Privacy is observed and the person's dignity maintained. - You 'cue' the person in to the action of washing or 'mirror' the action yourself.